City of Water and Ink: Decoding Venice through Multi-Modal Semantic Search

 Database Dual Collection Logical Schema and Entity Relationship Diagram.

-We selected Qdrant as the core vector database.
-Qdrant is a high-performance, open-source vector retrieval engine developed in Rust, and our choice was based on three main reasons.
-First, its excellent performance and stability support millisecond-level, high-concurrency searches.
-Second, it natively supports geo-spatial filtering, allowing us to constrain searches within a geographic range, which is crucial for map-based applications.
-Third, its flexible payload indexing mechanism perfectly accommodates our need to handle temporal, spatial, and attribute data simultaneously.
+We chose Qdrant as the main vector database.
+Qdrant is a high-performance, open-source vector search engine written in Rust.
+We chose it for three main reasons.
+First, it is fast and stable, which allows millisecond-level searches even under high concurrency.
+Second, it supports geo-spatial filtering, so we can limit searches to a specific geographic area, which is very useful for map-based applications.
+Third, its flexible payload indexing lets us store and query temporal, spatial, and attribute data at the same time.

-We follow the principle of “separating storage and computation while maintaining logical associations.”
+We follow the principle of "separating storage and computation while keeping logical connections."

 Data Schema

-Map Collection Schema: Stores a single visual vector per entry.
+Stores a single visual vector per entry (pe_vector).

 At the metadata (payload) level, we store the following key information to support frontend interactions: